ramboloc/HDU_CPO_2021/README.md

 # SA Spade A - lab 1 - variant 6

-## laboratory work description

-- `Dictionary based on binary-tree`

-   - You need to check that your implementation correctly works with None value
-   - You need to implement functions/methods for getting/setting value by key.

 ## Project structure

 - `Dictionary.py` -- implementation of `Dictionary` class with `set` , `get` , `remove` , `to_list` , `size` , `filter` , `member` ,`map` and `reduce` features.